Dirty Laundry List

 The dirty secrets the intimates industry doesn’t want you to know

-- In the US, there is no law that regulates or requires the listing of materials outside of fabrics involved in the production of our clothing
+Furthermore, there is no law in the US that regulates or requires the listing of materials outside of fabrics involved in the production of our clothing.

 Many companies have tried to put a band-aid on this issue, for example using organic cotton, but just because it’s organic cotton doesn’t mean it’s not processed or treated with the same chemicals.

 And that’s not even considering the environmental factors of producing intimates.
 Foam factories who produce many of the intimates industry products are some of the largest polluters on the planet.
 You can see why we and thousands of women just like you have expressed their frustrations, and demand better from the companies that make what we wear & put on our bodies.

 After seven years and 80 prototypes, we blazed a new path forward in the intimates industry by creating a responsible, sustainable company that gave women’s bodies what they deserve; a “clean” bra with wireless support and comfort for all day wear.

 We’ll never put anything in our products that aren’t best for a woman's body.

 While traditional intimates contain many of the chemicals on our Dirty Laundry List, everything Vibrant makes has been certified by OEKO-TEX®, an independent non-profit Swiss agency.